-Your home’s water heater is a real work-horse, supplying piping hot water on demand, day after day.
+Your home’s water heater is a real workhorse, supplying piping hot water on demand, day after day.
 We may not spare much thought for our home’s water heater, but when things break down, hot water is a convenience we quickly miss.
-PlumbV professionals have the knowledge, skills, and resources to address your water heater concerns and get your home back to normal.
+PlumbV professionals have the knowledge, skills, and resources to address your water heater repair and water heater installation to get your home back to normal.

 Potential Hot Water Problems